AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 Code review is also a primary tool for communication and knowledge transfer within a team.
 Even if a pull request doesn't contain major issues and implements the required business logic, you can use it as an opportunity to suggest more improvements after it's been merged.

-On average, code review shouldn't take more than 10 to 20% of development effort.
+On average, code review shouldn't take more than 10% to 20% of development effort.
 That's assuming that the development team consists of senior engineers that work well together.

 If code review takes longer, it can affect project budget and timeline.
-To address the issue, you'll first need to identify the root cause.
-In most cases, it's because either requirements are poorly translated into development tickets (due to communication issues, poor user stories) or it's a coaching issue.
+To address the issue, you first must identify the root cause.
+Usually, it's because either requirements are poorly translated into development tickets (due to communication issues, poor user stories) or it's a coaching issue.
 In the first case, the recommended mitigation is to make sure that tickets have enough information for team members to efficiently deliver the requirements.
-In the second case, you may need to adjust the team structure to include more senior engineers or get approval outside mentoring and coaching.
+In the second case, you might need to adjust the team structure to include more senior engineers or get approval outside mentoring and coaching.

 ## Affected products and versions